dwmw2/alexa_domo/README.md

 ## Requirements

-- **Domoticz home automation system** - Your Domoticz instance must be accessible from the Lambda function over Legacy IP.
-Lambda functions cannot use IPv6 without additional VPC configuration complexity.
-Ensure your Domoticz server is reachable via a Legacy IP address (either publicly accessible, through a VPN, or via a dual-stack reverse proxy)
+- **Domoticz home automation system** - Your Domoticz instance must be accessible from the Lambda function over Legacy IP, with a valid SSL certificate.
-- **SSL Certificate from approved authority** - Domoticz must use HTTPS with a certificate from a recognized Certificate Authority.
-Self-signed certificates will not work.
-LetsEncrypt certificates work well and are free
 - **Amazon Developer Account** - Sign up at [developer.amazon.com](https://developer.amazon.com) to create your Alexa Smart Home skill
 - **AWS Account** - Needed to host the Lambda function that bridges Alexa and Domoticz.
-AWS Lambda offers a free tier with 1 million requests per month, which is more than sufficient for typical home automation use
+AWS Lambda offers a free tier with 1 million requests per month, which is more than sufficient for typical home automation use.
-- **Node.js and npm** (optional) - Only needed if you want to update dependencies.
-The required dependencies are already included in the repository

 ## Installation